MMingyar/Is-Reference-Classifier/README.md

 Written with python 3.10.15

 This script is used to classify whether a "sentence" is actually a sentence or is a refernce to an article/journal.
-It is trained on references from The Physics Teacher and is intended to be used to classify text from that journal.
+It is trained on references from The Physics Teacher and is intended to be used to classify text from that journal, but works for most other sources as well.

+It does not return a boolean because I confused myself with boolean values too many times, got fed up, and changed it to just be a string.
+Fork this and change it at your pleasure.

 In order to run this, you must have installed one of spacy's en_core_web models.
 It runs using en_core_web_lg, but you can modify the line in is_tpt_ref.py to use any of them.